 This easy vegan tomato soup recipe is the richest and creamiest tomato soup recipe out there.
 Made with three tomato products from your pantry for ultimate depth of flavour, this vegan soup is nut-free, soy-free and can be made oil-free!

-There’s nothing better than a hot bowl of tomato soup on a chilly evening or when you’re feeling under the weather, amirite?
+There’s nothing better than a hot bowl of vegan soup on a chilly evening or when you’re feeling under the weather, amirite?

 Tomato soup is a classic and no only is it delicious, it’s also super easy to make.